-- CyberScope is the platform for the FISMA reporting process.
-Agencies should note that a Personal Identity Verification card, compliant with Homeland Security Presidential Directive 12, is required for access to CyberScope.
-No FISMA submissions will be accepted outside of CyberScope.
-For information related to CyberScope, please visit: https://max.omb.gov/community/x/EgOrFO - CIOs, Inspectors General, and Senior Agency Officials for Privacy will all report through CyberScope.
-Micro agencies will also report using this automated collection tool. - Consistent with prior years' guidance, the agency head should submit an electronic copy of an official letter to CyberScope providing a comprehensive overview reflecting his or her assessment of the adequacy and effectiveness of information security policies, procedures, and practices, and compliance with the requirements of FISMA for the agency. - Senior Agency Officials for Privacy are to submit the following documents through CyberScope: - Breach notification policy if it has changed significantly since last year's report; - o Progress update on eliminating unnecessary use of Social Security Numbers; and - Progress update on the review and reduction of holdings of personally identifiable information.
+- Agencies should review their agency's performance of the administration's FISMA cybersecurity priorities with their Performance Improvement Officer, as these priorities will receive additional emphasis in FY 2013 as the Administration reports agency progress towards the cybersecurity Cross Agency Priority (CAP) goal.
+The cybersecurity CAP goal consists of: Continuous Monitoring; TIC capabilities and traffic consolidation; and strong authentication using HSPD-12 PIV cards for logical access. - Agencies should note that a PIV card, compliant with Homeland Security Presidential Directive (HSPD) 12, is required for access to CyberScope.
+FISMA submissions will not be accepted outside of CyberScope.
+For information related to CyberScope, please visit: https://max.omb.gov/community/display/Egov/CyberScope+Documentation - As part of the annual report, the Agency Head should submit a signed electronic copy of an official letter to CyberScope providing a comprehensive overview reflecting his or her assessment of the adequacy and effectiveness of information security policies, procedures, and practices, and compliance with the requirements of FISMA for the agency. - As part of the annual report, Senior Agency Officials for Privacy are to submit the following documents through CyberScope: - Breach notification policy if it has changed significantly since last year's report - Progress update on eliminating unnecessary use of Social Security Numbers - Progress update on the review and reduction of holdings of personally identifiable information.